carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 ~~~
 {: .language-groovy }

-This example runs two unixs command `pwd` to show the directory the command was executed in and `ls -a` to list all the files in the directory .
+This example runs two unix commands `pwd` to show the directory the command was executed in and `ls -a` to list all the files in the directory .
 The directive `echo true` is added so that command is printed to the screen.
-This Produces
+This Produces:

 ~~~
 N E X T F L O W  ~  version 20.10.0